Sponsored Links & Their Impact On SEO

 • Sponsored placements

-Keyword targeting is the main focus of sponsored links in Google Adwords.
+Keyword targeting is the primary focus of sponsored links in Google AdWords.

-After that, they bid on these keywords according to how much they are prepared to spend each click.
-When people search for the keywords, their bid, together with their quality score, decides their position on the search result page.
+After that, they bid on these keywords according to how much they are prepared to spend on each click.
+When people search for the keywords, their bid, together with their quality score, decides their position on the search results page.

 • Companies and websites, on the other hand, contact authority website owners and offer to pay money in return for advertisements on their websites.